Sergey-Rails/dev_site/contributing/documentation.md

 ---
-nav: guidelines
 layout: page
-section: guidelines
+section: contributing
-title: Guidelines
+title: Documentation
-permalink: /guidelines/
+permalink: /documentation/
 ---

 Improvements to the documentation are encouraged.
 The primary source of documentation are the [guides](http://guides.spreecommerce.com).
 You may make edits to the guide in your fork and then pull request for them to be updated to this site.